FAQs

 G2 panels are 64Kg and 11mm thick.
 The G3 panels are 67kg and 8mm thick.
 The panels are designed to be carried by two people.

-How fast does it take to set up?
+How long does it take to set up ESPS?

 What does ESPS protect against?